Vshnv2001/eff-bi/README.md

 ## Contributing / Local Setup

 We're open source and welcome contributions!
+Please open an issue if you notice a bug or would like to see a feature added.

 Check out our [Development Guide](https://eff-bi-docs.vercel.app/docs/developer/contribute) for more information.

+If any questions, please don't hesitate to email us at effortlessbi@gmail.com.